kanadra/Safran-Technical-Test/README.md

 ```

 The above commands demonstrate how to register, authenticate, and perform a sentiment prediction using the API from the command line.

----

-This README provides a concise overview of the functionality in the Practical Sentiment Analysis API.
-Refer to the source code and tests for further implementation details and customization options.